 As a professional artist, I have worn many hats: a full-time studio artist, college art professor and art department chair, art show judge and exhibition curator, art program director, community arts administrator, and arts volunteer.
-In the summer of 2000, while taking a professional retreat at a Vermont art center, I decided to move my family and my studio into the shadows of Blue Ridge Mountains of central Virginia.
+In the summer of 2000, while I was on a professional retreat at the Vermont Studio Center, I made the decision to move my family and my studio into the shadow of Blue Ridge Mountains of central Virginia.

-As an artist making images/objects, I attempt to create evocative experiences for those who view my work.
-All of my paintings, drawings, collages, and other types of artwork grow out of an exploration of the natural world and our place in that world.
-I use a combination of direct observation, aesthetic, poetic, and scientific evaluation, and personal, community, and/or historical memory … and pass all these through the prism of creative exploration.
+When making artwork, images or image/objects, I attempt to create evocative experiences for viewers of my art.
+All of my paintings, drawings, collages, and other types of artwork grow out of an exploration of the natural world and our place within that world.
+I use a combination of direct observation along with personal, community, and/or historical memory to generate ideas and images.
+The process involves aesthetic, poetic, and scientific evaluation and manipulation of the work and I pass all these through the prism of creative exploration.